We are delivering the design for Ballarat Station’s new bus interchange.

 We heard ideas and suggestions from local residents, businesses, community groups and commuters.

-In response to community feedback, an additional pedestrian crossing has been added in the reference design to improve connectivity to the station building, and the shelters now include windbreakers to provide improved weather protection.
+In response to community feedback, an additional pedestrian crossing was added in the reference design to improve connectivity to the station building, and the shelters now include windbreakers to provide improved weather protection.

-The reference design is used to seek heritage and planning approvals to ensure the design for the interchange is sensitive to the unique heritage values of the precinct.
+The reference design was used to seek heritage and planning approvals to ensure the design for the interchange is sensitive to the unique heritage values of the precinct.
+Heritage approval was granted by Heritage Victoria in November 2018.
 The reference design is also used to inform the detailed design.